kpullak/DefectSegmentation/README.md

 # Project Details

 # Title:
-Weakly Supervised Learning for Industrial Optical Inspection (This is work done for one of class projects for graduate level course - CS 591 Algorithms for Data Guided Business Intelligence).
+Weakly Supervised Learning for Industrial Optical Inspection. <br />This is work done for one of class projects for graduate level course - CS 591 Algorithms for Data Guided Business Intelligence.

 In this class project, worked on developing a model to detect defects by employing Industrial Optical Inspection data on Textured Surfaces.
 Approached this problem as an Image Segmentation task.